VaibhavSinha1908/WooliesXChallenge/README.md

 ## Assumptions & Considerations
 1) The recommended product sort is done based on the quantity and not the price as the super market could rate popularity based on the quantity.
-2) The TrolleyTotal Endpoint calls the TrollerCalculator API to caculate the least trolley price.
-The custom implementation as implement only works for certain scenarios.
-For a complete end to end customization of calculator API, various rule engines such as Drools that is also available for .Net. [https://csharp-source.net/open-source/rule-engines]
+2) A custom implementation for TrolleyTotal Endpoint has been included.
+This implementation is based on DFS algorithm.
+I have not used the Resources API end point to calculate the lowest trolley price.
 3) All the application logging can be found on the logstream of the app-service.